-- Sticky Fingers: Seems to be a clinical kleptomaniac, generally leaves objects of roughly the same value as a "trade" for the things he steals.
+- Sticky Fingers: Seems to be a clinical kleptomaniac, as Wayne habitually pockets whatever he happens to notice while leaving behind something of equal value in "trade".
 Or what he thinks is the same value: he often leaves things mostly-worthless to others in exchange.
 Later, near the end of the book, he leaves an aluminum bullet, worth more than its weight in gold, in exchange for a minor item.
 Wax is quick to realize that, ironically, the person receiving the bullet won't know its value and likely throw it away.

 - The Social Expert: While fairly competent at combat, where Wayne really shines is in disguise, investigation, and manipulation.

-- Time Stands Still: Can create a bubble around him where everything inside moves faster than what's outside.
-There are a lot of limitations to it, but he does pretty good given those limits.
+- Time Stands Still: Wayne can burn bendalloy to create a bubble around him where everything inside moves far faster than what's outside.
+There are a lot of limitations to it, but he does pretty well given those limits.
 It's not quite stopping the outside, but it's close.

 - Uncle Pennybags: He becomes this for Sophi Tarcsel, giving her pretty much all the money he can spare (and he can spare a lot).
 They met when Wayne was impersonating the man who drove Sophi's father to death, which hit Wayne very hard.
-In Bands of Mourning, he steals an aluminum spear head from a statue under the logic that Sophi probably needs more money by now.
-Since that spear head is actually the Bands, this ultimately saves the entire planet.
+In the Bands of Mourning, he steals an aluminum spearhead from a statue under the logic that Sophi probably needs more money by now.
+Since that spearhead is actually the Bands, this ultimately saves the entire planet.

 - Vitriolic Best Buds: With Waxillium.
 They like to make fun of each other, but work very well together and have been partners for years.